-Note: Provisional fixation of the drill guide with two K-wires may be used to both stabilize the drill guide on the bone and to predict implant trajectory on fluoroscopy.
-If trajectory is deemed unacceptable, the surgeon may remove the drill guide and reposition it.
+Note: Provisional fixation can be used to stabilize the drill guide on the bone.

+5. Confirm drill guide position with fluoroscopy.
+If trajectory is deemed unacceptable, the surgeon may reposition the drill guide.

-Note: All prongs of the drill guide should be in contact with bone, which may require contouring of the bone surface to properly seat the drill guide.
+Note: The underside of the drill guide should be in contact with bone, which may require contouring of the bone surface to properly seat the drill guide.